josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

 ## Simplified cropVariants configuration for the Table Configuration Array

 TYPO3 has some really powerful features to allow TYPO3 backend editors to crop images.
-You actually have the following possibilities to configure cropVariants for a field in following contexts (so far what I know and what I use in real projects):
+You actually have the following possibilities to configure cropVariants for a field in following contexts (far as I know and I've use in real world TYPO3 projects):

 ### Primary usage scenarios